Daeyeon Lee (left), Oren Friedman (center) and Sergei Vinogradov (right)

 2. Does the review committee prefer submissions from the investigator(s) with no prior collaborative work or from ongoing collaborative teams?
 Both new and existing collaborations are acceptable.

 3. Is eligibility restricted to Faculty?
-Yes, only faculty from Penn Engineering and Penn Medicine are eligible to apply.
+Yes.
+Faculty in Penn Engineering, Penn Medicine, and CHOP are eligible for the NEMO Prize.

 4. Can graduate students apply?
 No. At this time, only faculty nominations will be accepted.